SomaTomita/BigData/Week7-ethics/ml_systems_bugs_analysis.md

 ## Conclusion

 The study highlights the unique nature of bugs in ML systems and the need for specialized approaches to testing and debugging.
 Traditional software engineering practices alone are insufficient for ensuring ML system reliability.
 The findings suggest a need for new tools and methodologies specifically designed for ML system development and maintenance.

+This research makes several key contributions to the field:

+- First large-scale, semi-automated analysis of bugs in machine learning systems
+- Comprehensive categorization of 500 bug reports across major ML frameworks
+- Detailed analysis of bug characteristics, severity, and resolution patterns
+- Evidence that ML systems have higher bug density than traditional software
+- Insights into the relationship between bug types and fixing complexity

+The findings emphasize the importance of developing specialized tools and practices for ML system development, particularly focusing on algorithm implementation and optimization issues that proved most challenging to resolve.

 ## Future Research Directions